Setting Clear Priorities and Knowing Your Purpose: Jennifer Eskridge’s Job Search Success Story

 The most difficult part of my job search was deciding what I really wanted to do.
 I had to give myself the time and space to work that out.
 Once the type of job I was after became clear, I could consider what it would mean for my personal life, career trajectory, etc. Understanding and accepting this before I even interviewed for the position I’m in now gave me a tremendous sense of peace about my future and confirmed I was on the right path.

-See also A Job Market in Flux: Jenny Affan's Job Search Success Story
+See also Changing Industries in A New City: Amy Chu's Job Search Success Story

 What is the single best piece of advice you would offer other job-seekers?